 These “Quiet Professionals” represent 62% of the casualties in the Special Operations Community since 9/11, and the need for their special brand of military expertise has never been greater.
-Green Berets will be on duty in more than 70 countries around the world tonight, training indigenous armies, forging strong relationships with local communities, fighting heavily-armed rebel forces, and providing a first line of defense in our fight against oppression and terrorism.
+Green Berets will be on duty in dozens of countries around the world tonight, training indigenous armies, forging strong relationships with local communities, fighting heavily-armed rebel forces, and providing a first line of defense in our fight against oppression and terrorism.

 The cornerstone of the Special Forces capability is the Operational Detachment-Alpha, a highly trained team of 12 Green Berets who take on sensitive missions requiring quick maneuvering, extraordinary skill, and uncommon bravery.
 An unknown future awaits every Green Beret, as it does for his Family back at home.
 Spouses and children are never far from their Soldier’s next deployment or extensive training, and often the Families are not told where their Green Beret is going, what he is doing, or when he’ll be home.